WRITING HACK: CUT FILTER WORDS

 Filter words place distance between the reader and the character.
 The reader is told that the character sees something, feels something, or thinks something, instead of the reader seeing, feeling or thinking these things along with the character.

-There are occasions on which filter words may be recommended or required.
-For example, you may need filtering phrases to show a character coming to a gradual realisation.
-Certain types of filter words or phrases may also contribute to a character’s narrative voice, particularly if the story is told from a first-person perspective.
+There are occasions on which filter words are effective.
+For example, you may use filtering phrases to show a character coming to a gradual realisation.
+They can also be used to show a character in a dissociative state (e.g. 'I felt myself fading'), or to show distance between themselves and another character (e.g. 'I watched them all having fun').
+Certain types of filter words or phrases may contribute to a character’s narrative voice, particularly if the story is told from a first-person perspective.
+Filtering is also more common in Middle Grade fiction.

 However, most of the time filter words are not needed, and too many can drag a reader out of the story rather than drawing them in.
 It can feel intuitive to use filter words, but the reality is that writing is almost always improved when these words and phrases are omitted (unless used intentionally).